We will continue interviewing experts and updating this piece as more information becomes available.

 The Government's Advice For Pregnant Women and Coronavirus

-The plan states: 'It remains the case that some people are more clinically vulnerable to COVID-19 than others.
+Government guidance states: 'It remains the case that some people are more clinically vulnerable to COVID-19 than others.
 These include those aged over 70, those with specific chronic pre-existing conditions and pregnant women.

 'These clinically vulnerable people should continue to take particular care to minimise contact with others outside their households, but do not need to be shielded.'